Data-Advantage/vibestack/example/storyd/site-organization.md

    - Leverage React hooks for state management

 3. **Navigation System**
+   - Implement global header as a client component for interactive elements (theme toggle, authentication)
+   - Ensure header is consistent across all contexts
+   - Use context-specific navigation components for marketing, app, presentation, and admin areas
    - Implement parallel routes for layout persistence
    - Use intercepting routes for modals and overlays
    - Create custom navigation hooks for consistent UX